Marinus Link and North West Transmission Upgrades

 Supporting the transition to a clean energy future

 North West Tasmania’s electricity network will need to be upgraded to support continued supply of low-cost, reliable and clean energy to Tasmania and the National Electricity Market.
 Upgraded corridors are being planned between Burnie, Hampshire, Sheffield and Palmerston, near Cressy, as part of North West Tasmania’s Transmission Development Plan.
+View the proposed Hampshire to Staverton route.
 New infrastructure will also include Marinus Link, a proposed 1500 megawatt capacity undersea and underground electricity connection that will link North West Tasmania to Victoria.
+TasNetworks is working closely with communities throughout all stages of Marinus Link and North West Tasmania’s transmisions upgrades.
+Find out more about engagement events or to register for project updates.

 The proposed connection will run under the sea from Burnie in Tasmania to Latrobe Valley in Victoria.